openshift/runbooks/alerts/network-observability-operator/LatencyHighTrend.md

 ## Meaning

-The `LatencyHighTrend` alert template is triggered when Network Observability detects a significant increase in TCP latency (Round-Trip Time) compared to a baseline from the past.
+The `LatencyHighTrend` health rule template is triggered when Network Observability detects a significant increase in TCP latency (Round-Trip Time) compared to a baseline from the past.
 This is a trend-based alert that compares current latency against historical values.

+By default, the baseline is calculated from metrics taken 1 day ago (configurable via `trendOffset`) averaged over a 1-hour window (configurable via `trendDuration`).

-This template can generate multiple alert instances depending on how it's configured in the FlowCollector custom resource.
+The rule can generate multiple alert or recording instances depending on how it's configured in the `FlowCollector` custom resource.
+Both the Alert and the Recording modes are displayed in the Network Health view, but only the Alert mode can generates Prometheus alerts.

+**Note:** This rule requires the `FlowRTT` agent feature to be enabled in the FlowCollector configuration.

 **Possible alert variants:**